 Current Indian River Lagoon Water Quality Projects

-There are six new baffle boxes in various stages of construction currently being installed throughout the City.
-These projects will not only help improve the water quality of the Indian River Lagoon, they will also assist the City in meeting its pollutant removal allocation required by the Florida Department of Environmental Protection.
+The City currently has 13 baffle boxes installed throughout the City.
+These projects not only help improve the water quality of the Indian River Lagoon, they will also assist the City in meeting its pollutant removal allocation required by the Florida Department of Environmental Protection.
 Each of these projects have received grant funding from various local, state, and federal funding sources.

 What Is a Baffle Box?

 A Baffle Box is a structure with a series of settling chambers whose primary function is to remove sediment, debris, trash, and their associated pollutants from stormwater.
+The majority of these boxes also include a filtration media used to remove total nitrogen (TN), total phosphorus (TP), total suspended solids (TSS), and pathogens from the water before it enters the Indian River Lagoon.
 The box is then vacuum cleaned and the material is properly disposed of, preventing the sediment, debris and trash from ever entering the Lagoon.

 Project Highlight: Main & Sycamore Basin Baffle Boxes